gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 Description
 -----------
 Row Denormalizer is an open source accelerator that converts raw data into denormalized data based on a key column.
 Using this accelerator, the user can specify the list of fields that should be used in the denormalized record, with an option to use an alias for the output field name.
-For example, 'ADDRESS' in the input is mapped to 'addr' in the output schema.
+For example, 'ADDRESS' in input is mapped to 'addr' in the output schema.

 Use Case
 --------
 Consider a scenario wherein you have an input record that stores a variable set of custom attributes for an entity, and you want to denormalize it.
 Row Denormalizer takes the input record, denormalizes it on the basis of the key field, and then returns a denormalized table according to the output schema specified by you.
 The denormalized data is easier to query.
-All this can be achieved by making configurational changes in the accelerator as explained in the following section.
+The denormalization can be performed by making configurational changes in the accelerator as explained in the following section.

 Properties
 ----------